qaxuDev/CBFF/README.md

-# CBFF
+## Introduction

-The code for paper: "Cross Branch Feature Fusion Decoder for Consistency Regularization-based Semi-Supervised Change Detection".
+Welcome to the official repository of our paper "[*Cross Branch Feature Fusion Decoder for Consistency Regularization-based Semi-Supervised Change Detection*]([https://ieeexplore.ieee.org/document/10965597](https://ieeexplore.ieee.org/abstract/document/10446862))"!
+Our paper has been accepted by IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) 2024.

+## Results
+### WHU-CD
+Comparison experimental results on the WHU-CD dataset.

+### LEVIR-CD
+Comparison experimental results on the LEVIR-CD dataset.

+### Usage

 ## Citation